gvcallen/parax/README.md

 - Bayesian inference for probabilistic modeling
 - Combinations of these

-Note that Parax is *not a framework*, and is designed to be both extendable and interoperable with other JAX libraries (especially [Equinox](https://github.com/patrick-kidger/equinox)).
+Note that Parax is *not a framework*, and is designed to be both extendable and interoperable with other JAX libraries (especially [Equinox](https://github.com/patrick-kidger/equinox)) and raw JAX arrays.

 ## Installation
 Parax can be installed using pip: